Icarus-K-Laplace/AWLF-Fast-Astro/README.md

 [![Numba](https://img.shields.io/badge/Powered%20by-Numba-orange.svg)](https://numba.pydata.org/)

 **AWLF-Astro** is a high-performance restoration framework designed for extreme astronomical imaging conditions, such as the Antarctic Survey Telescopes (AST3-2).
 It effectively removes **cosmic rays** and **vertical stripe noise** while preserving **>99.8% of stellar flux**.
+My algorithm achieves state-of-the-art (SOTA) performance in the specific domain of single-frame blind denoising with edge computing (GPU-free) and photometric fidelity.
+However, it underperforms compared to the latest deep learning models (e.g., DeepCR) in tasks requiring offline refinement and complex morphological recognition.
 ## 🧩 Pipeline
 ![AWLF-Fast-Astro Pipeline](StartDecision.png)